 Ortega Falls is a seasonal waterfall off Highway 74 in Lake Elsinore that is only flowing when we get a good rain.
-During the rest of the year, it is a popular rock climbing area that people from all over Orange County make their way out to explore.
-The hike is a short less than quarter mile round trip and it is a great spot for the whole family.
+During the rest of the year, it is a popular rock climbing area that people from all over Orange County visit.
+The hike is short, at less than a quarter mile round trip, and it is an excellent spot for the whole family.
 Here is all the information so you can check it out.

 - .25 miles round trip